ngviettam82/Install_Sim/README.md

 - First-time PX4 build can take 10-20 minutes
 - WSL installation may require a system restart
-- QGroundControl can connect automatically to PX4 SITL when both are running
+- GroundController-CTUAV can connect automatically to PX4 SITL when both are running